 - Developing and using a quality system

 - Developing a plan for quality and production

 One biggest benefit of the preventive costs is that they far outweigh their cost in the long term.
 Or, we can say they are less expensive to the company than spending on correcting or replacing the defective products.
 Meaning their benefits are direct as well as indirect ones.
 On the one hand, it saves the cost directly, and on the other hand, it saves a lot of time, effort, and product or company image issues.

 Following are the examples of preventive costs:

-These include the costs that a company incurs on coming up with full analysis when launching a new design or new product.
-For example, reliability engineering, review of design, FMEA, and more.
+These include the costs that a company incurs in coming up with a full analysis when launching a new design or new product—for example, reliability engineering, review of design, FMEA, and more.

 It includes the cost of studying process capabilities and planning inspection.
 It also includes similar costs for other activities that relate to production stages.